mirandalu2020/city-explorer/README.md

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->
 Special thanks to: Sheyna, Justin.
+Daniel Yoon